If you are struggling to use Google Classroom please watch the tutorial videos on the website by clicking the link below or via the Learning menu tab.

 If a teacher has given you feedback on how to improve your work you should respond to that feedback.
 Either by correcting work, improving a section of your work, or re-submitting if required.

-Some of your lessons will have a live component.
+Some of your lessons may have a live component if you are a Key Stage 4 or 5 student.

 You should check the live lesson information carefully so you access the live lesson at the correct time.